Ever wondered how forex brokers make money? In this blog, we are going to share 12 WAYS HOW FOREX BROKERS MAKE MONEY.

 Forex Managed Accounts come with management fees to clients and incentives on profits earned that are paid to Master Trader.
 A broker may take a cut from these earnings as well.

-7. Offering Liquidity to small Forex Brokers
+7. Offering Liquidity to other Forex Brokers

 If you grow as a large forex broker and have a large client base, you could be generating huge organic volume within your client base.

-You may want to be a liquidity provider to other small forex brokers.
+You may want to be a liquidity provider to other forex brokers.
 This will bring additional trading volumes and you can earn on spread and swap charges that other liquidity providers charge.

 8. Charging for Algo Trading or running EAs